So you think you want to focus on installing charging stations?

 Check to see what modules are covered, these can give you a good indicator of how long the course will take.

-If you do decide to get into the EV install business then there are a few different types of charger you will be required to fit.
+If you do decide to launch your EV charging business as an installer then there are a few different types of charging station you will be required to fit.
 These can essentially be separated into home chargers or public chargers.

 When working on public high kW chargers, these installs will usually take longer as they require more updates to existing infrastructure.
 This might include upgrades to the existing electrical system.